 Some conditions may require that one or both of the ovaries and/or fallopian tubes be removed in addition to the uterus.

 How is a hysterectomy performed at Yale Medicine?

 Yale Medicine physicians emphasize safe, minimally invasive surgical techniques.
 Some of these include:

-- Vaginal hysterectomy: In this procedure the uterus is removed through the vagina.
-Studies show that vaginal hysterectomy is safer than traditional surgery and requires less hospital recovery time.
+- Vaginal hysterectomy: In this procedure, a surgeon removes the uterus through the vagina.
+Studies show that vaginal hysterectomy is safer than traditional surgical methods and requires less hospital recovery time.
 The physicians at Yale Medicine Urogynecology & Reconstructive Pelvic Surgery are experts in this method, with a track record of success even in complicated cases in which the uterus is larger than normal.

 - Laparoscopic hysterectomy: In this procedure, a surgeon makes three or four small abdominal incisions, then inserts a laparoscope—a tiny camera on the end of a tube—into one of them—and other surgical instruments into the other incisions.
 The camera feeds video to a monitor, which the surgeon uses to guide the surgery.
 The uterus is removed through the vagina or through the abdominal incisions.
 This approach also offers quicker recovery compared to traditional abdominal surgery.

 - Robot-assisted hysterectomy.
 In this minimally invasive procedure, a surgeon uses a console to control the movement of robotic arms and surgical instruments.
 The arms and tools make very precise cuts and movements.
 A camera and screen allow the surgeon to see a three-dimensional view of the surgery.
 The uterus is removed through a few small abdominal incisions.
 Recovery time and post-surgery pain are usually reduced when compared to other hysterectomy procedures.